How to leave New York residency [Guide + FAQ]

 A New York State resident for tax purposes is someone whose domicile is in New York or someone who maintains a permanent place of abode in New York and spends 184 days or more there during the tax year.

-A part-year resident, however, is someone who meets the criteria for being a resident or nonresident only for a portion of the year.
+A part-year resident, however, is someone who moves to or from New York during the year and, therefore, meets the criteria for being a resident or nonresident for only part of the year.
 Essentially, the difference lies in the duration and permanence of their stay and where they consider their permanent home to be.

 How does the IRS verify primary residence?

-The IRS verifies primary residence status by looking for evidence that shows where you live most of the year.
+The IRS verifies primary residence status by looking for evidence of where you live during most of the year.

 This can be a house, co-op, apartment, houseboat, mobile home, or trailer with a fixed address.
-The primary residence is where you spend the majority of your time, receive mail, and have government IDs registered.
-Factors include where you work, where you vote, bank, pay utilities, and where your children attend school.
+Your primary residence is where you spend the majority of your time, receive mail, and have government IDs registered.
+Factors can include where you work, where you vote, where you bank, where you pay utilities, and where your children attend school.

 Additionally, your primary residence is where you're likely to get tax benefits such as mortgage interest deductions and capital gains tax exclusions on the sale of the home.